IABTechLab/uid2-ios-sdk/docs/adr/0004-ios-timer-functionality.md

 1. Automatic
 2. Manual (aka App managed)

 Automatic mode is the default setting for the SDK.
-In order to [minimize energy usage](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/EnergyGuide-iOS/MinimizeTimerUse.html) the SDK uses Grand Central Dispatch (GCD) [`DispatchSourceTimer`](https://developer.apple.com/documentation/dispatch/dispatchsourcetimer) and not [`Timer`](https://developer.apple.com/documentation/foundation/timer).
-The advantage is that `Timer` prevents the CPU from idling, while the `DispatchSourceTimer` does not.
+In order to [minimize energy usage](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/EnergyGuide-iOS/MinimizeTimerUse.html) the SDK uses [Swift Concurrency](https://developer.apple.com/documentation/swift/concurrency).

 Manual mode enables the app to completely manage the refresh lifecycle by disabling the automatic timer mechanism.
 This is configured via `UID2Manager.shared.automaticRefreshEnabled`.